Federal Direct Loans

 Repayment of Loans

-When it comes time to repaying a loan, a borrower can choose a Repayment Plan that is best suited to his/her financial situation.
+When it comes time to repay his/her loan, the borrower can choose a Repayment Plan that is best suited to his/her financial situation.

-Additionally, all students who are departing from the University and have borrowed loan funds are required to complete an on-line Exit Counseling.
-The Office of Financial Aid and Scholarships will place a hold on graduation certificates and official transcripts until the office receives electronic verification that the student has completed an Exit Counseling Session.
+Additionally, all students who are departing from the University and have borrowed loan funds are required to complete an on-line Exit Counseling Workshop.

-It is important that borrowers keep track of their student loans and how much he/she has borrowed at CSU San Bernardino and other institutions he/she may have attended.
-The amount borrowed as an investment in his/her education and can quickly add up.
-Borrowers may access their student loan history and their servicer’s contact information through the National Student Loan Data System (NSLDS) website.
+It is important that borrowers keep track of their student loans and how much has been borrowed at CSU, San Bernardino and other institutions he/she may have attended.
+The amount a student borrows as an investment in his/her education can quickly add up.
+Borrowers may access their student loan history and their loan servicer’s contact information through the National Student Loan Data System (NSLDS) website.

-The Direct Loans borrowed are maintained by a third party loan servicer on behalf of the Department of Education.
-A loan servicer is a company or organization that handles the billing and other services on student loans.
-The majority of the loan servicers for the Department of Education have web portals that allow borrowers to access and maintain current information, make payments, and communicate directly with them.
-It is important that borrowers know who their loan servicer is.
-Borrowers may locate a listing of all loan servicers via the Federal Student Aid site.
+The Direct Loans a student borrows is maintained by a third party loan servicer on behalf of the Department of Education.
+A loan servicer is a company or organization that handles the billing and other student loan services.
+The majority of the loan servicers for the Department of Education have web portals that allow a borrower to access and maintain current information, make payments, and communicate directly with the servicer.
+It is important that a borrower knows who his/her loan servicer is.
+A borrower may locate a listing of all loan servicers via the Federal Student Aid site.